 Presenting Sponsors

 Co-chairs

 Each year, Goodwill Industries of Middle Tennessee celebrates the employees and clients who have achieved success through perseverance and the power of work as well as community partners who help advance Goodwill’s mission of changing lives through education, training and employment.
-This year, we will host an awards presentation event on Thursday, October 26, 2023 at Nashville’s Music City Center.
+This year, we hosted an awards presentation event on Thursday, September 12, 2024 at Nashville’s Music City Center.

+Presenting Sponsors